Suited Connected Cards: Meaning, How to Play, & Tips To Win

 - The best suited connected cards strategy tip

 Have you been trying to learn the best way to play suited connectors in a game of poker?
-Rightly so, because they hold a lot of potential.
+Rightly so, because they hold a lot of potentials.
 They make that one set of cards, which can be diversified in a number of ways to make the best hand possible.
-Therefore, in this detailed guide, we have covered everything, right from what are suited connected cards, the pre-flop and post-flop suited connected cards strategy.
-To the major factors and strategy tips that are sure to come handy when you are playing a poker hand consisting of suited connectors.
+Therefore, in this detailed guide, we have covered everything, right from what are suited connected cards, to the pre-flop and post-flop suited connected cards strategy.
+To the major factors and strategy tips that are sure to come in handy when you are playing a poker hand consisting of suited connectors or suited pair of cards.

 The pre-flop is that stage in any poker tournament where players are dealt two cards, both of which are only for their eyes.
 Then comes the flop round, where 3 community cards are dealt face-up.
 Most players who are allotted suited connected cards during this stage commonly make the mistake of not being aggressive enough.
 They thus follow the strategy of limping and raising rather than outright aggression more often than not.
 So, what is limping?
 Well, a player is said to be limping in poker when he places the bare minimum bet that is required to stay in the game